Anastasia-Labs/design-patterns/STAKE-VALIDATOR.md

     - Each unspent output is linked to a specific address.
     - The spending of this input is controlled by a payment credential or a script credential
 - The Accounting model (Staking):
-    - Each utxo can be associated with an address containing a staking credential
+    - Each utxo can be associated with an address containing an optional staking credential
     - Staking credential owners have control over delegation and possess the capability to withdraw rewards.

 ### What are the components of an Address?